tir-and/home-lab-demo/README.md

 ---

-*Built as part of the Practical Self-Hosted Infrastructure Programme · Semester 1: Infrastructure Lab Core*
+*Built as part of the StationX Practical Self-Hosted Infrastructure Programme · Semester 1: Infrastructure Lab Core*